JDDoesDev/docksal-book/docs/intro-docksal/in-the-container/_index.md

 * SASS and Compass - tools for compiling SASS
 * WP-CLI - a CLI tool for interacting with WordPress sites
 * Xdebug - a PHP debugging utility
+* Xhprof - tool to profile your PHP application

 ### Others are available as services